 Paola eats her ice cream.

-In this sentence, you can’t really be sure we’re talking about Paola’s own ice cream.
+In this sentence we can’t really be sure that we’re talking about Paola’s own ice cream.

 Paola mangia il gelato di Marta.